TaninJouyan/EE283/README.md

 # EE283: Advanced Bioinformatics

-In this class a combinaiton of bash (HPC), python and R programming has been used.
+In this class a combinaiton of command line (HPC), python and R programming has been used.

 [Week 1](homework1.md): **Basic Bash Commands**